daffainfo/ctf-writeup/WxMCTF 2023/WxMCTF Web 2 - Restricted Access/README.md

 > Access the challenge right here: https://weba.jonathanw.dev:3002/

 ## About the Challenge
-We have been given a website and we need to change some headers to get the flag
+We were given a website and we need to change some headers to get the flag

 ![preview](images/preview.png)